Shambhala Teachings

 Chogyam Trungpa Rinpoche and the Shambhala teachings

 In North America and Europe, Trungpa Rinpoche was well-known as a Buddhist teacher before the emergence of his Shambhala teachings in 1976.
-These Shambhala teachings, while inspired by Buddhist wisdom and practice, were not and are not limited to those who have interest in Buddhist vows and commitments, or to those who were particularly interested in being his personal students.
+These Shambhala teachings, while inspired by Buddhist wisdom and practice, were not and are not limited to those who have interest in Buddhist vows and commitments or to those who were particularly interested in being his personal students.
 These teachings provide a platform for any who wish to train themselves in meditation and awareness disciplines in the context of creating a better world, an enlightened society for all beings.

 For students of other Tibetan Buddhist teachers, the Shambhala Training program and teachings were a way to gain access to significant meditation and post-meditation disciplines at the heart of Trungpa Rinpoche's teachings.
 In the 1980s, for instance, a number of Tibetan Buddhist teachers recommended the Shambhala Training program to their students as part of their broader training.
 Many people from other religious traditions, as well as those who did not trust any form of religiosity, were also drawn to these teaching and found a home or second home within them.
-As a body of teachings, these were meant to be available to all, especially those teachings presented through the publicly available books and the Shambhala Training program.
+We aspire to be worthy of that trust.

 The Shambhala teachings of Chogyam Trungpa Rinpoche